astares/Pharo-Harbour/README.md

 # Pharo-Harbour

 A simple file browser experiment for Pharo written by T. Bergmann (Astares) in 2019.
+Meanwhile this is now part of standard Pharo image.

 # Quick Start
 ## Installation